kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 #### On success <!-- omit in toc -->

-> The DID URL which corresponds to the current user.
+> Returns the DID URL which corresponds to the current user.

 ```json
 {